 These are the busiest National Parks out there.

 Our nation's National Parks are some of the best places to take a vacation every year.
-Each one highlights the United States' natural beauty, wildlife, history or a little of each of these categories.
-Some may have beautiful hot springs, temperate rainforests, seemingly endless mountain ranges or hundreds of miles of hiking trails.
+Each one highlights the United States' natural beauty, wildlife, history, or a little of each of these categories.
+Some of these may have beautiful hot springs, temperate rainforests, seemingly endless mountain ranges, or hundreds of miles of hiking trails.
+With so much to see, it's no wonder these are the busiest national parks!

 Depending on what each one brings to the table, some of these parks are much busier than others.